idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/lagrangian/ComputeLagrangianObjectiveStress.md

 Models may exhibit anomalous, unphysical behavior when subjected to large shear deformations.  [shear] compares the results of shearing a block of material to very large shear strains using both the Truesdell and Jaumann rates.
 The shear stress/strain response for the Jaumann model oscillates, which is not a reasonable, physical response for the elastic material.
-The Truesdell rate, which is used by default by `ComputeLagrangianStressSmall` models, avoids this non-physical behavior.
+The Truesdell rate, which is used by default by `ComputeLagrangianObjectiveStress` models, avoids this non-physical behavior.

 !media media/tensor_mechanics/shearcompare.png